Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 How do you pick what books to read?

 I go through phases.
 I almost always read non-fiction.
 I love learning about new subjects.
-On Shabbos I try to read books that have some constructive Jewish angle, but I’m not so strict about what I read on Shabbos from a halakhic point of view.
+On Shabbos I try to read books that have some constructive Jewish angle, but I’m not so strict about what I read on Shabbos from a halachic point of view.
 But some have definitely raised that as an issue.

 How do you remember what you read?